Amanuel Yohannes

-Amanuel Yohannes Gamo (አማኑኤል ዮሃንስ ጋሞ; born 14 March 1999) is an Ethiopian professional footballer who plays as a midfielder for Defence Force and the Ethiopia national team.
+Amanuel Yohannes Gamo (አማኑኤል ዮሃንስ ጋሞ; born 14 March 1999) is an Ethiopian professional footballer who plays as a midfielder for Ethiopian Premier League club Defence Force and the Ethiopia national team.

 Club career

 Ethiopian Coffee

 Yohannes made his debut for Ethiopian Coffee in the 2015-16 Ethiopian Premier League season.

 Defence Force

 On 1 September 2024, Yohannes would join arch rivals Defence Force.

 International career

 2018–2021: Beginnings and first Africa Cup of Nations

 Yohannes made his international debut with the Ethiopia national team in a 1–1 friendly tie with Burundi on 2 September 2018.

 On 25 December 2021, Yohannes was named to Ethiopia's 25 man squad for the 2021 Africa Cup of Nations.
 He would start in the first match of Group A in a 1–0 loss to Cape Verde.
 Yohannes was also featured in the 4–1 loss against the host nation Cameroon.
 Yohannes played in the final group match against Burkina Faso, ending in a 1–1 draw.
 He also won the man of the match award for his performance.